Invitation Homes

-Invitation Homes Inc. is a public company traded on the New York Stock Exchange.
-It is headquartered in the Comerica Bank Tower in Dallas, Texas.
-Dallas B. Tanner is chief executive officer.
-As of 2017, the company was reportedly the largest owner of single-family rental homes in the United States.
-As of July 2024, the company owned about 84,000 rental homes in 16 markets.
-Seventeen percent of their rental income is from California.
+Invitation Homes Inc. is a real estate investment trust that invests in single-family rental houses in the United States.
+It is headquartered in the Lincoln Center building in Dallas, Texas.

+As of December 2025, the company owned 86,192 rental homes, averaging 1,880 square feet each, in 16 markets, making it the largest owner of single-family rental homes in the United States.
+The company's largest markets are Atlanta (12.9% of 2025 revenue), South Florida (11.9% of 2025 revenues), Southern California (10.9% of 2025 revenues), Tampa (10.7% of 2025 revenue), and Phoenix (9.5% of 2025 revenues).

+As of 2019, tenants were typically in their late-30s with children and household income of approximately $100,000.

 History

 2005–2012: Background and formation

 In 2005, entrepreneur Dallas Tanner and several others formed the housing and apartment investment company Treehouse Group in Arizona.
 Between 2010 and 2011, it bought 1,000 distressed houses in Phoenix, Arizona, a city heavily impacted by foreclosures caused by the subprime mortgage crisis and one of the first areas where private equity investor purchases of homes for rent took place after the Great Recession.

 In 2011, Treehouse merged with the Dallas-based property management firm Riverstone Residential.
 The company was acquired by Blackstone Inc in the spring of 2012, forming Invitation Homes, with Blackstone giving Treehouse and Residential more capital to expand the business.